 Epicor is committed to supporting customers with best-in-class data security and protection.
-Specifically, those customers subject to International Traffic in Arms Regulations ITAR, Epicor supports customers in conjunction with our partnership with Microsoft with Azure Government Cloud by providing joint responsibility and management over the infrastructure, support, and of customer environments.
+Specifically, for those customers subject to International Traffic in Arms Regulations ITAR, Epicor supports customers in conjunction with our partnership with Microsoft with Azure Government Cloud by providing joint responsibility and management over the infrastructure, support, and customer environments.

 At a foundation, customers subject to ITAR including the manufacture, sale, and distribution of defense and space-related articles and services as defined in the United States Munitions List (USML) must physically reside in the United States as well as be handled by US-only citizens with supporting controls in place to ensure the same.
 Epicor’s position is that all data stored within Epicor’s ITAR environment should and is treated as ITAR-controlled including the end-to-end encryption to the prescribed ITAR standards.